Home > Blog >

 Cobots are often priced per arm or per workstation, with deployment and programming services bundled in.

 Zoho Inventory is not a physical robot; it is intelligent software that underpins robotic warehouse setups by improving inventory accuracy and order orchestration.
 It provides multi‑location inventory management, supports barcode workflows, and feeds real-time data to teams and connected systems.
+For ecommerce businesses already using barcode scanning and looking to layer in automation, Zoho Inventory offers a low-friction starting point.

 Key features